MEPHIST0S/MODERN-SOFTWARE-ARCHITECTURES/DOCUMENTATION/ABS-FINAL.md

 ---

-## Integrating IoT Sensors and External APIs for Data Aggregation
+## Integrating IoT Sensors and External APIs for Data Aggregation & Endpoints

 ### 1. Connection to High-Level Architecture